- The Translation Process

 When clicked, the control opens a dialog window which allows the user to select the languages/locales for which translation is requested.
 All language interfaces installed in your RightNow instance are listed for selection and all are selected by default.

 When the Send Request button is clicked, the request is formatted and sent based upon configuration elements associated with the user’s RightNow profile.
 The status of the request is displayed in the window.
-On the Language I/Orequest data is used to pull down all localizable pieces of that answer via RightNow APIs and to package the translatable content for delivery to the linguists.
+On the Language I/O plugin, data sent from the Send Request action is used to pull down all localizable pieces of that answer via RightNow APIs and to package the translatable content for delivery to the linguists.

-When the content translation is complete, a Language I/O project manager uploads the translations into Language I/Ore automatically pushed back into the RightNow platform via the RightNow APIs.
+When the content translation is complete, the translations are automatically pushed back into the RightNow platform via the RightNow APIs.

 Once the translation request is submitted, there is nothing left for the user to do.
 However, there are a number of setup steps that must be completed in advance of any translation request, with your Language I/O project manager, to ensure that the process goes smoothly.